Here: Certify This! … Court Reporting Students, Court Reporters and CART Captioners

 Second, mark each flap or computer screen with an ‘x’ or pen as you transcribe to ensure you didn’t fold skip words or fold two flaps.
 (It’s happened in national speed championships.)

-Third, check your typed notes for accuracy and punctuation.
+Third, check your transcribed notes for accuracy and punctuation.

-Fourth, check steno notes to the typed material to find missed words.
+Fourth, check steno notes to the transcribed material to find missed words.
 Too many people incur errors when they “had it” in their notes.

 Let’s address the nerve factor.